What happens at Bosque Escola Avelãs if it rains or the weather is very cold?

 How is a normal day in the Forest School?

-1st stop.
-Initial circle where we dance and play instruments and talk about what we have inside.
+First stop.
+Initial circle where we dance and play instruments and talk about anything that moves us.

 Share a learning or idea and semi-directed game